soumya-exe/Birthdate-Remainder-Automation/README.md

 # Birthdate-Remainder-Automation
- it is a RPA Poject that show a remainder of which pertion birthday is today . you can add your family and frends birthday for remainder 🎂🎂
+it is a RPA Poject that show a Remainder of which Pertion birthday is today. you can add your family and frends birthday for remainder 🎂🎂